cferdinandi/build-tool-boilerplate/README.md

 - [Install Node.js.](http://nodejs.org/)
 - [Download the NPM Build Tool Boilerplate.](https://github.com/cferdinandi/build-tool-boilerplate/archive/master.zip)
+- If you're going to use image optimization, [install ImageOptim](https://imageoptim.com/mac) (*macOS only, unfortuantely*).

 **Quick Start**

+Each task has just one or two dependencies, so I recommend deleting the ones you don't need before running `npm install`.
+Learn more in [the documentation](#documentation) below.

 1. In bash/terminal/command line, `cd` into your project directory.
 2. Run `npm install`.